allegroai/clearml-docs/docs/clearml_agent.md

 ## Google Colab

-ClearML Agent can run on a [google colab](https://colab.research.google.com/) instance.
-This helps users to leverage compute resources provided by google colab and send experiments for execution on it.
+ClearML Agent can run on a [Google Colab](https://colab.research.google.com/) instance.
+This helps users to leverage compute resources provided by Google Colab and send experiments for execution on it.

 Check out [this](guides/ide/google_colab.md) tutorial on how to run a ClearML Agent on Google Colab!